-The project I have been researching at Dumbarton Oaks is volume Ⅲ of the Corpus of the Byzantine Seals from Bulgaria: Byzantine institutions (secular and ecclesiastical) located in the capital Constantinople.
-It will include nearly 1,200 seals of title-holders of various institutions (civil, military and ecclesiastical) who resided in Constantinople.
+The project I have been researching at Dumbarton Oaks is Corpus of the Byzantine Seals from Bulgaria, Volume 3: Byzantine Institutions (Secular and Ecclesiastical) located in the Capital Constantinople.
+It will include nearly 1,200 seals of title-holders of various institutions (civil, military, and ecclesiastical) who resided in Constantinople.

 After the material was classified it turned out that more than 1,500 seals could not be attributed to any of the above rubrics.
-These are seals of private individuals containing one or two names, anonymous, monogrammatic and ca. 1000 seals which cannot be deciphered because their texts are incomplete.
+These are seals of private individuals containing one or two names, anonymous seals, monogrammatic seals, and approximately 1000 seals which cannot be deciphered because their texts are incomplete.
 They are important for medieval Bulgarian history because they were found in various settlements of former medieval Bulgaria and thus their publication is also obligatory.

-Meanwhile new Byzantine seals were found in Bulgaria which supplement or correct what was already published in the first two volumes.
+Meanwhile new Byzantine seals were found in Bulgaria that supplement or correct what was already published in the first two volumes.